Everything We Do Matters

-Exchange is made up of nearly 600 clubs with more than 18,000 members across the United States and Puerto Rico who sponsor a variety of activities to improve their communities.
+The National Exchange Club comprises of nearly 600 clubs with more than 18,000 members across the United States and Puerto Rico who sponsor various activities to improve their communities.
 The first Exchange Club was formed in Detroit, Michigan in 1911.
 The organization’s goal is to become the premier service club in America by igniting the spirit of community service throughout the nation.

 Programs of Service

-California Nevada District Exchange Clubs Charitable Foundation, Inc
+California Nevada District Exchange Club Charitable Foundation, Inc

 Prevention of Child Abuse

 Child abuse and neglect hurts more than our children and families, it hurts our entire community.

 The most immediate victims are children and families.
 Children suffer physical and emotional injuries, and parents suffer remorse and regret.
 A greater problem develops as the cycle of violence impacts the community.
 Childhood abuse is a significant predictor for juvenile delinquency, early pregnancy, substance abuse, mental health issues, and adult criminal activity.

 The prevention of child abuse became Exchange’s National Project in 1979, at the 61st National Convention